Tiendil/blog.feeds.fun/content/posts/2025-011-why-feeds-fun-normalizes-tags-and-how/en.md

 ## There should be only one canonical form of a tag

-A single not-so-readable tag is better than multiple readable once, because it simplifies the rules creation and navigation.
+A single not-so-readable tag is better than multiple readable ones, because it simplifies the rules creation and navigation.

 Our current approach is to iterate over combinations of singular/plural forms of each part of the tag and choose the statistically most probable one.